amakarudze/amakarudze/README.md

 ### Hi there 👋

-#### For Hire

-I am a Python/Django Developer currently on the market for a full-time programming position.
+I am a Python/Django Developer currently working for ButterCMS.
 Since 2020 I have been the President of the DSF (Django Software Foundation) and was previously a Software Engineer at BriteCore.
-I am based in Harare, Zimbabwe and have been working remotely for a couple of years now but am open to relocation if necessary.
+I am based in Harare, Zimbabwe and have been working remotely for a couple of years now.

-If you already know me and are interested in discussing a job opportunity, [please get in touch](anna@makarudze.com).
-If you do not know me and are interested in getting to know me a bit, please read on ...

 I have over 12 years of experience in the ICT sector and previously held multiple positions in Zimbabwe and globally.
 I received a BSc (Hons.) in Computer Science from Midlands State University and an MSc in Strategic Management from Chinhoyi University.

 Since 2015 I have focused on Python/Django development and have been very active in the community as a conference speaker, Django Girls Trustee, and member of the DSF’s Code of Conduct Committee.
 Since 2018 I have served on the DSF Board of Directors and held the position of Vice President (2019-2020) and currently President (2021-present).

 I am the lead maintainer of the open source [Django Girls repo](https://github.com/DjangoGirls/djangogirls) where I write code, update documentation, review pull requests, and maintain the server.
 Recent work includes updating the project from Django 2.0 to 3.2 in stages and improving the layout.